- Small Business Blog

 7 options for a business loan with no revenue

-1. Traditional bank loan
+1. Traditional bank term loan

 2. Equipment financing

 As the name suggests, equipment financing is a way to fund the purchase of new machinery or the repair of old equipment.
-These loans are typically easier to qualify for than many other small business loans because the equipment itself serves as collateral.
-That reduces the lender’s risk, generally enabling them to qualify more borrowers, potentially including no-revenue businesses.
-If you’re eligible for this type of loan, your funds will typically cover 80% to 100% of your equipment expense.
+These loans may be easier to qualify for than many other small business loans because the equipment itself serves as collateral.

 3. Business lines of credit